A Guide To Backpacking in Alaska

 Internet Sleuthing:

 Once you’ve picked a zone, where do you go from there?
 If you’re keen on getting ideas from what people have done before, check out google.
 More specifically, poke around message boards, check out reddit, look for guide company itineraries, and, use Cal Topo or Gaia.
 To use Cal Topo — type in the location name and Cal Topo into Google — people’s public routes will show up in the search results.
 For instance, a quick search of “Wrangells Cal Topo” into google, comes up with this first link offering lots of route ideas.
-It’s important to note that it can often be challenging to differentiate whether the line on Caltopo was recorded by someone in the field, or drawn in from a computer — just because you find it on Cal Topo or Gaia, doesn’t mean the route goes, and / or doesn’t mean that the person who made the route has way more experience than you do to make that route work reasonably safely.
+It’s important to note that it can often be challenging to differentiate whether the line on Caltopo was recorded by someone in the field, or drawn in from a computer — just because you find it on Cal Topo or Gaia, doesn’t mean the route goes, and / or doesn’t mean that the person who made the route has any idea what they’re doing.
 But it’s a great place to get ideas.

 Bush Plane Pilots